Skip to main content

 Objectives:

-1. The residents will demonstrate enhanced skills in the performance and interpretation of tests to evaluate ocular motility, accommodation, non-strabismic and strabismic binocular vision disorders, amblyopia, and visual information processing disorders.
+1. Demonstrate enhanced skills in performing and interpreting tests used to evaluate and manage ocular motility, accommodation, non-strabismic and strabismic binocular vision disorders, amblyopia, and visual information processing disorders.

-2. The residents will complete a minimum of 100 patient encounters evaluating and/or managing patients with ocular motility, accommodative, and/or non-strabismic binocular vision disorders.
+2. Complete at least 100 patient encounters evaluating and/or managing patients with ocular motility, accommodative, and/or non-strabismic binocular vision disorders.

-3. The residents will complete a minimum of 100 patient encounters evaluating and/or managing patients with strabismus and/or amblyopia.
+3. Complete at least 100 patient encounters evaluating and/or managing patients with strabismus and/or amblyopia.

-4. The residents will complete a minimum of 75 patient encounters evaluating and/or managing patients who have visual information processing disorders.
+4. Complete at least 75 patient encounters evaluating and/or managing patients with visual information processing disorders.

-Goal 3: To enhance the residents’ knowledge and clinical expertise in the evaluation, diagnosis, and management of patients with developmental disabilities or acquired brain injury, children with visual impairment, and children who need specialty contact lens fits.
+Goal 3: To enhance the resident’s knowledge and clinical expertise in evaluating, diagnosing, and managing patients with intellectual and developmental disabilities, acquired brain injury, childhood visual impairment, or visual conditions requiring specialty contact lens fitting.

 Objectives:

-1. The residents will provide comprehensive eye care for patients with neurodevelopmental disorders (e.g., Down syndrome, autism, and cerebral palsy).
+1. Provide comprehensive eye care for patients with intellectual and developmental disabilities, including Down syndrome, autism, and cerebral palsy.

-2. The residents will provide comprehensive services including vision therapy when applicable for patients who have acquired brain injury.
+2. Provide comprehensive vision services, including vision rehabilitation when appropriate, for patients with acquired brain injury.

-3. The residents will rotate through specialty clinic (e.g., Beyond Blindness) to develop the knowledge and skills necessary to treat and manage children with visual impairments.
+3. Rotate through specialty clinics (e.g., Beyond Blindness and Disability & Accessibility Clinic) to develop the knowledge and skills necessary to diagnose, treat, and manage children with visual impairments.

-4. The residents will examine and perform contact lens fittings for children who require specialty contact lenses.
+4. Examine and perform contact lens fittings for children who require specialty contact lenses.

 Goal 4: To enhance the residents’ communication skills with other professionals for well-coordinated patient care.